 not have one

 A pleasant evening followed with decent food albeit chaotically served, most had finished theirs by the time I got my starter and I and all having the same main course did not get served until everyone else had finished theirs.
-I was back on board fairly early and with the planned early start was in the bunk promptly.
+After declining to pay for everyone, I paid my bill and was back on board fairly early and with the planned early start was in the bunk promptly.

 A still unexplained bump in the night woke me at 04:00 thirty minutes before the alarm, there was no point in delaying, so I was under way at 04:30 springing off the pontoon with no trouble.
 The forecast was for variable winds F2 or 3 occasionally 4 but except for a few minutes I did not see F4 and was mainly sailing in F2 or less, so it was a bit of a struggle.